....................![]() |

 More Agaves from Felder's Photos

-Felder's variegated agaves and bronze Dyckia and the agave atop his "green roof" arbor with blue bottles
+Felder's variegated agaves and bronze Dyckia and the agave atop his "green roof" arbor with blue bottles Felder's "Green Roof" Entry Arbor (for details see link at upper left)

-Felder's "Rain Harvester" Porch Roof (for details see link at upper left)
+Felder's "Rain Harvester" Porch Roof (for details see link at upper left) ____________________

 Rusty the Howling Spaniel that eats my hats

-Important message from Klaatu and Gort
+Important message from Klaatu and Gort ___________ _________________________

-There are tens of thousands of highly intelligent, well-raised, educated young men and women - their names are not important here - who are real heros because of what they suffer day after day overseas in our military.
+PARTLY PERSONAL There are tens of thousands of highly intelligent, well-raised, educated young men and women - their names are not important here - who are real heros because of what they suffer day after day overseas in our military.
 Few can imagine what they are going through, especially considering that they are there as volunteers.
 These men and women find rest whenever and wherever they can.

 I am asking that you think about them as unique and beloved, individuals as real as any son, daughter, father, mother, husband, or wife.
 And please - perform whatever ritual you have at your heart's and soul's command to bless all these young men and women at their job, and wish them - and their loved ones - comfort as well as strength.
 Whatever it takes for them to finish their terrible work and come home safe.
 And remember: They are real people.
 They are not numbers.
 Who they are, and what they are doing right now, is precious. _____